morarupasukaru/devdocs/frontend/PWA.md

       })
   );
   ```
+  * dynamic caching of static data can be better handle from JavaScript in Window context (logic know really in which cases, data must be cached or not); see [Caching Static data - advanced](#caching-static-data---advanced)
 * Cache Versioning
   * In order to serve updated assets, new version of the cache must be created
   * Old versions of the cache must be deleted because [Cache.match()](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match) returns first found entry in the cache and is certainly the wrong version